This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my

 With so many characters, it is not surprising that multiple points of view are used in this novel.
 The viewpoints are Heather, Doug, Miranda, Katie, and Emma.
 The switching POVs are seamless, and are easily distinguished from one another.
 The story is told over a three day period, using a flashback approach.
 The stories open with the “Now” where a body is discovered.
 Then the events of the preceding days are told, flipping between what happened in the preceding days to the events in the “Now” timeline.
 This novel has a lot happening, but I found it easy to follow and never got confused with the who and when of the story.

 As for the plot, it’s an intriguing mystery.
 While a dead body is found right off the bat, the identity of the deceased is not known until near the end of the story.
 So, not only was I trying to guess who the killer was, but also who the victim was.

 I enjoy this type of mystery.
 A group of people in an isolated location.
 A murder.
 Secret and lies.
 Dysfunctional friendships and drama.
 Such an entertaining read.
 Highly recommended.

-I received a free ARC of this book via Edelweiss in exchange for an honest review.
+I received a free digital copy of this book via Edelweiss in exchange for an honest review.

 Books by Lucy Foley:

 - The Hunting Party